Filed Date: Feb. 6, 2024

 Clearinghouse coding complete

 On February 6, 2024, abortion providers Northland Family Planning Center, Northland Family Planning Center Inc. East, and Northland Family Planning Center Inc., West (collectively, "Northland") and Medical Students for Choice ("MSFC") brought this lawsuit challenging abortion restrictions in the Michigan Court of Claims.
-The lawsuit challenged the state's 24-hour delay, mandatory counseling, and provider ban under the Michigan Constitution's fundamental right to reproductive freedom and nondiscrimination clause.
+The lawsuit challenged four provisions of a state statute related to abortion under the state constitution’s Reproductive Freedom For All amendment (RFFA).
+The four provisions were (1) the mandatory 24-hour waiting period, (2) the mandatory uniform informed consent, (3) the coercion screening, and (4) the advanced practice clinician (APC) ban, collectively codified under MCL 333.17015 and MCL 333.17015a.
 Northland and MSFC sought declaratory and injunctive relief, as well as attorneys' fees.

 Represented by the Center for Reproductive Rights and private counsel, plaintiffs sued the Michigan Attorney General, the Acting Director of Michigan Licensing and Regulatory Affairs, and the Director of the Michigan Department of Health and Human Services.
 The case was assigned to Judge Sima Patel.

 On the same day, February 6, plaintiffs filed a motion for preliminary injunction and requested oral argument.
-On February 27, the Michigan Attorney General, Dana Nessel, filed a response.
+On February 27, the Michigan Attorney General filed a response.
 She did not oppose entering an injunction against the 24-hour delay, mandatory counseling, and provider ban provisions of the challenged statutes, but requested the court narrow the scope of the requested injunction so that other provisions would not be enjoined.
-The Department of Attorney General "erected a conflict wall" in the case, and a separate team of attorneys representing the State of Michigan is anticipated to intervene in the lawsuit to defend the challenged statute.
+The Department of Attorney General "erected a conflict wall" in the case, and a separate team of attorneys representing the People of the State of Michigan (the People) intervened in the lawsuit to defend the challenged statute that same day.

-The court granted in part plaintiffs' motion for a preliminary injunction on June 25, 2024.
-Specifically, the court preliminarily enjoined the mandatory 24-hour waiting period, the mandatory informed consent, and the ban on advanced practice clinicians (APCs) providing abortion care.
-Under current Michigan law, only a licensed physician could provide abortion care, precluding APCs, including nurse practitioners, certified nurse midwives, and physician assistants, from performing abortions.
-The court found that plaintiffs demonstrated a high likelihood of success of establishing that the restrictions burdened and infringed upon a patient's freedom to make and effectuate decisions about abortion care without a compelling government interest.
-The court did not grant plaintiffs' motion as to the Michigan Department Health and Human Service's screening tools, protocols, and notices regarding coercion and domestic violence.
+The court granted in part plaintiffs' motion for a preliminary injunction on June 25.
+Specifically, the court preliminarily enjoined the mandatory 24-hour waiting period, the mandatory informed consent, and the ban on APCs providing abortion care.
+The court found that plaintiffs demonstrated a high likelihood of success in establishing that the restrictions burdened and infringed upon a patient's freedom to make and effectuate decisions about abortion care without a compelling government interest.
+The court did not grant plaintiffs' motion as to the Michigan Department of Health and Human Service's screening tools, protocols, and notices regarding coercion and domestic violence.

 Summary Authors